317: No Such Thing As Panic Buying Frankincense

 And apparently, the drinking was far advanced and drunken madness took possession of their minds.

-And then, according to various accounts, either Alexander and his assistants decided, or this woman decided, who was one of their mistresses,
+And then, according to various accounts, either Alexander and his assistants decided, or this woman decided, who is one of their mistresses,

 decided that what they should do is they should just burn the whole place down.